eficode-academy/rf-advanced-web-katas/exercises/01-rest-api.md

 </details> <!-- Browser -->

-> :bulb: Make the JSON in a single line.
+> :bulb: It is easier to store whole JSON as a single line.
 >
 > :bulb: The `id` needs to be unique.
 The API has 2 forms with ids `1` and `2`.